gpuweb/gpuweb/design/ShaderLanguageFAQ.md

 *   It directly represents block-structured programming, including sequence, selection (if/else), and repetition (looping).
-*   It can be faithfully and simply converted to and from SPIR-V “Shader” modules that only use GPU features available in WebGPU.
+*   It can be faithfully and simply converted to and from SPIR-V which only uses features available in WebGPU.
+*   It can be faithfully and simply converted to Metal Shading Language which only uses features available in WebGPU.
+*   It can be faithfully and simply converted to HLSL which only uses features available in WebGPU.

 The W3C WebGPU community group agreed to this direction during the February 2020 face-to-face meeting in Redmond.